swa72/home-assistant/README.md

 {%- endfor -%}
 ```

+* export all entities to Excel (see https://community.home-assistant.io/t/export-entity-names/206262/17)
+  * Open the file \config.storage\core.entity_registry
+  * Copy all the text and pasted in this random json to table converter (https://www.convertjson.com/json-to-html-table.htm)
+  * works with devices, too

 ## HACS: iCloud3 Device Tracker

 * iCloud has authentication problems, so I was looking for an alternative